Home » Pre-Holiday Warning: Take Caution When Posting Your Holiday Plans & Photos

 This little reminder is posted for you each Holiday Season!

-At this time of year, many of us plan to go away for the Holidays or are using up vacation time, which means we will not be as available.
-As a result, we don’t answer emails as quickly (or at all), our social activity changes, and onliners on our social accounts notice our absence.
+At this time of year, many of us are making plans to go away for the Holidays or are using up vacation time, which means we will not be as available.
+As a result, we don’t answer emails as quickly (or at all), our social activity changes, and online users on our social accounts notice our absence.

 So, we engage our vacation/away messages to inform folks of our status.
-In addition, we post our upcoming plans with excitement and glee on Instagram, Facebook, and Twitter.
+In addition, we post our upcoming plans with excitement and glee on Instagram, Facebook, and X.

-We announce we will be out of town, for how long, and where we are going.
+We announce how long we will be out of town and brag about where we are going.

 We’re leaving for the airport for our two week visit with family on the east coast!
 Excited!

-The nefarious individuals see, “There’s a house/condo/apartment that won’t have anyone home for two weeks!”
+Nefarious individuals see this as “There’s a house/condo/apartment that won’t have anyone home for two weeks!”

-Or this year, sadly, messages and posts reflecting loneliness.
+Or, sadly, messages and posts reflecting stress and loneliness.

 This year I’m staying home alone.
 Wishing for some company…..

 Be careful what you ask for.
 No matter how careful you are about posting physical location details, some know how to find out.
-Unfortunately, most folks don’t know how easy it is — and how much information about you is publicly available.
+Unfortunately, most folks don’t know how easy it is — or how much information about them is publicly available to track them down.

 Less is more…